Battle of Stalingrad: Background

-By the spring of 1942, despite the failure of Operation Barbarossa to decisively defeat the Soviet Union in a single campaign, the Wehrmacht had captured vast expanses of territory, including Ukraine, Belarus, and the Baltic republics.
-On the Western Front, Germany held most of Europe, the U-boat offensive in the Atlantic was holding American support at bay, and in North Africa Erwin Rommel had just captured Tobruk.
-In the east, the Germans had stabilised a front running from Leningrad south to Rostov, with a number of minor salients.
-Hitler was confident that he could break the Red Army despite the heavy German losses west of Moscow in winter 1941–42, because Army Group Centre (Heeresgruppe Mitte) had been unable to engage 65% of its infantry, which had meanwhile been rested and re-equipped.
-Neither Army Group North nor Army Group South had been particularly hard-pressed over the winter.
-Stalin was expecting the main thrust of the German summer attacks to be directed against Moscow again.

-Hitler decided that Germany's summer campaign in 1942 would be directed at the southern parts of the Soviet Union.
-The initial objectives in the region around Stalingrad were to destroy the industrial capacity of the city and to block the Volga River traffic connecting the Caucasus and Caspian Sea to central Russia, as the city is strategically located near a big bend of the Volga.
-The Germans cut the pipeline from the oilfields when they captured Rostov on 23 July.
-The capture of Stalingrad would make the delivery of Lend-Lease supplies via the Persian Corridor much more difficult.
+By the spring of 1942, despite the failure of Operation Barbarossa to defeat the Soviet Union in a single campaign, the Wehrmacht had captured vast territories, including Ukraine, Belarus, and the Baltic republics.
+On the Western Front, Germany held much of Europe, the U-boat offensive was curbing American support, and in North Africa, Erwin Rommel had just captured Tobruk.
+In the east, the Germans had stabilized a front running from Leningrad to Rostov, with several minor salients.
+Hitler remained confident of breaking the Red Army, despite heavy losses west of Moscow in the winter of 1941–42, because large parts of Army Group Centre had been rested and re-equipped.
+Hitler decided that the 1942 summer campaign would target the southern Soviet Union.
+The initial objectives around Stalingrad were to destroy the city's industrial capacity and block the Volga River traffic, crucial for connecting the Caucasus and Caspian Sea to central Russia.
+The capture of Stalingrad would also disrupt Lend-Lease supplies via the Persian Corridor.